What do termite queens look like?

 When the queen termite dies, two scenarios can occur.
 In established colonies with multiple supplementary reproductives, the death of the primary queen may not immediately disrupt colony function.
 When the primary queen dies, one of these supplementary reproductives may assume the role of the primary egg layer, ensuring reproduction continues within the colony.

 On the other hand, in newly established colonies or colonies without supplementary reproductives, the queen's death can lead to a gradual decline in population and eventual collapse.
 Without the continuous production of eggs, the colony cannot replenish its members, and its ability to sustain itself diminishes over time.
+When this happens, some species may merge with another colony, known as colony fusion.

 How to get rid of termite queens